AckerlyXu/heima/articles/virtual-machines/windows/hpcpack-cluster-headnode.md

 * **Azure virtual network**: When you use the Resource Manager deployment model to deploy the head node, you specify or create an Azure virtual network.
 You use the virtual network if you need to join the head node to an existing Active Directory domain.
 You also need it later to add compute node VMs to the cluster.

 ## Steps to create the head node
-Following are high-level steps to use the Azure Portal to create an Azure VM for the HPC Pack head node by using the Resource Manager deployment model.
+Following are high-level steps to use the Azure portal to create an Azure VM for the HPC Pack head node by using the Resource Manager deployment model.

 1. If you want to create a new Active Directory forest in Azure with separate domain controller VMs, one option is to use a [Resource Manager template](https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc).
 For a simple proof of concept deployment, it's fine to omit this step and configure the head node VM itself as a domain controller.
 This option is described later in this article.